 - Get a feel for local insights – Even if the job offer is amazing and the financials look good to you, you’ll want to get a feel for trends in the local area.
 Reddit has many subreddits (communities) for major metropolitan areas so you can read local guides and ask questions from people who are advocates for their community.
 Pay attention to the sidebars, which will often provide valuable information and recommendations for what part of town you should live.

 - Master your finances – Consider your entire financial picture including your credit cards, bank accounts, vehicles, and your home.
 Think about how you plan to relocate to your new location.
 Will you drive your car or have it transported there?
 Do you have a per diem or other funding available to cover your stays in a hotel (or series of hotels) along the way?
 Do you know how much it will cost to move your belongings?
 Every relocation is different, but if you have it all planned out in a spreadsheet with a little wiggle room, you can conquer the toughest aspect of job relocation.

-- Establish relocation expectations – Employers that offer a position to someone who needs to relocate knows that it will take some time for you to move your possessions and your family.
+- Establish relocation expectations – Employers that offer a position to someone who needs to relocate knows that it will take some time for you to move.
 What they might not know is what’s unique to your personal situation.
 For instance, there’s a big difference in relocating someone in an apartment versus someone who owns a home.
 The sooner you can discuss your relocation package and options, the sooner you can establish expectations about the move, take reasonable time off, live in temporary housing, and even reserve additional storage for your stuff.
 Leave no details unturned.
 Ask now or forever hold your peace.